Certification is a complex subject.

 A. Yes, trainers can and do add their own exercises and augmented material as they see fit.
 Since each instructor is unique and has unique experience implementing OSA, you can expect this to be reflected in the course you receive.

-Q. Why do you charge OSA Certified Trainers $25 per student to award the certificate?
+Q. Why do you charge OSA Certified Trainers a per-student fee to award the certificate?

 A. Adding the students to the OSA web site listing and private online communities costs something.
 People move, and want their data updated.
 It takes time and effort to perform these editing tasks.